laravel/docs/cashier-paddle.md

 To learn how to sell subscriptions using Cashier and Paddle's Checkout Overlay, let's consider the simple scenario of a subscription service with a basic monthly (`price_basic_monthly`) and yearly (`price_basic_yearly`) plan.
 These two prices could be grouped under a "Basic" product (`pro_basic`) in our Paddle dashboard.
 In addition, our subscription service might offer an Expert plan as `pro_expert`.

 First, let's discover how a customer can subscribe to our services.
 Of course, you can imagine the customer might click a "subscribe" button for the Basic plan on our application's pricing page.
-This button will invoke a Paddle Checkout Overlay for their chosen plan:
+This button will invoke a Paddle Checkout Overlay for their chosen plan.
+To get started, let's initiate a checkout session via the `checkout` method:

     use Illuminate\Http\Request;